The Louisville Zoo’s Gorilla Forest is home to multiple family groups of gorillas.

 Patty

 Patty, an 11-year-old gorilla, was born at Chicago’s Lincoln Park Zoo and came to the Louisville Zoo in 2024 with a breeding recommendation with male gorilla Casey from the AZA Species Survival Plan.
-Patty is a socially savvy gorilla and is planned to join a family group including Casey, Paki, Kweli and Kindi.
+Patty is a socially savvy gorilla and can be seen with the family group including Casey, Kweli, Paki, Kindi and Abeo.

 JELANI